SampleMcTeacher/demo-repo/README.md

 # demo-repo
-This is a reposiroty for demonstrating use of GitHub and SourceTree
+This is a repository for demonstrating use of GitHub and SourceTree